Colorado Indoor Marijuana Grow Guide

 The Beginning Basics

 Okay, the first step in your quest to grow marijuana is to find a proper grow space.
 The author currently grows plants in an area 5’ by 10’.
 It is a closeted area located right next to the crawl space of the house which allows for proper ventilation.
 What you are looking for in a grow space is an area that is locked away from children, pets, and other unwanted intruders.
 It’s actually the law in Colorado to grow in a secured environment, so make sure to put a lock on the door into your grow room should that be your route.
 The next best solution for complete security and to prevent unwanted smells from nosy neighbors is to purchase a grow tent.
 You can get big or small tents depending on your grow needs and they can be placed near windows or other areas with good ventilation.
 They are usually a couple hundred dollars but can be used over and over for subsequent grows.
 The best part is that locking them isn’t a problem, you just lock the zipper so nobody can gain access.
 They really keep everything contained in one location as well.
 Grow tents can also be placed out in the open in your home without being an eye sore.
+The larger dispensaries have grow warehouses filled with hundreds of plants but you don’t need to start there!

 Should you not go the grow tent route and you already have a suitable growing area, then this space should be as big as you can possibly make it.
 In the state of Colorado, 6 plants can be grown at once for most people unless you have extenuating medical circumstances.
 This means that 3 can be flowering at one time.
 An area 3’ by 3’ is just about the smallest area you could have and still flower 3 plants.
 If you have a medical license then you could be growing up to about 100 plants for edibles, hashes, and other concentrates.
 This type of a grow operation usually requires more than one person to manage and can be very costly.
 Hopefully you as the reader can adapt the techniques in this guide to maintain the number of plants you plan on growing for your needs.